 Teresa is a PhD student at CREAF.
 She is developing individual-based models of interacting shrub populations to explore how traits, demography, and trophic interactions (with herbivores and seed predators) affect shrub resilience to drought.
 Her works includes individual monitoring of 4 shrub species in Doñana National Park.

-Students that collaborate with us but are not at EBD full time
+Collaborators who are not at EBD full time

 Matt Clements is a PhD student at University of Sheffield.
 He is working on density structured population models, including data of shrub communities from Doñana National Park and invasive plants from the Ukrainian Carpathian Mountains.
 He is collecting much of the landscape-level data in Doñana.
 Matt is taking on the challenge of parameterising such models for more complex life cycles that the annual species that have been traditionally used.